 So how we sit is important.

-What is the ideal meditation posture?
+What is the best meditation posture?

 It should remove those physical distractions from within our body.
 Such as hard contact with the floor.
 Legs falling asleep.
 Basically anything that will fire up one of those senses and keep us from relaxing fully.